 Finally, a manufacturer would choose one process over the other because of economic and not quality reasons.
 The decision is based on the required functions of the desired component, the industry and if it’s a mass production or a low volume of customized parts.

-Setforge provides cold and hot forging, both performed in excellent conditions with state-of-the-art machinery for perfect results.
+Setforge provides cold, warm and hot forging or combination of different processes to address various customer demands, both performed in excellent conditions with state-of-the-art machinery for perfect results.
 We work close with our customers to understand their specific needs and find the best possible solution.